-[In progress] Attrition Rate in fNIRS-Based Infant Cognitive Neuroscience: A Meta-Analysis
+[Preprint] Attrition Rate in Infant fNIRS Research: A Meta-Analysis

 Updated: Feb 17

 📑 Preprint: Baek, S., Marques, S., Casey, K., Testerman, M., McGill, F., & Emberson, L. (2021).
 Attrition Rate in Infant fNIRS Research: A Meta-Analysis.
 In bioRxiv (p.
 2021.06.15.448526). https://doi.org/10.1101/2021.06.15.448526